IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 >“The spectacle of what is called religion, or at any rate organised religion, in India and elsewhere, has filled me with horror and I have frequently condemned it and wished to make a clean sweep of it.
 Almost always it seemed to stand for blind belief and reaction, dogma and bigotry, superstition, exploitation and the preservation of vested interests.”

+>“Future peace, security and ordered progress of the world demand a world federation of free nations, and on no other basis can the problems of the world be solved.
+Such a world federation would ensure the freedom of its constituent nations, the prevention of aggression and exploitation of one nation over another, the protection of national minorities, the advancement of all backward areas and peoples, and the pooling of the world's resources for the common good of all.
+On the establishment of such a world federation, **disarmament would be practicable in all countries, national armies, navies and air forces would no longer be necessary, and a world federal defence force would keep the peace and prevent aggression**. ...The Committee regretfully realizes, however, despite the tragic and overwhelming lessons of the war and the perils that overhang the world, the Governments of few countries are yet prepared to take this **inevitable step towards world federation**.”

 ― <a href="https://en.wikipedia.org/wiki/Jawaharlal_Nehru" target="_blank">Jawaharlal Nehru</a>

 >“The teachings of Buddha are eternal, but even then **Buddha did not proclaim them to be infallible**.
 The religion of Buddha has the capacity to change according to times, a quality which no other religion can claim to have ...
 Now what is the basis of Buddhism?
 If you study carefully, you will see that Buddhism is based on reason.
 There is an element of flexibility inherent in it, which is not found in any other religion.”